EitanElbaz/ReactGrandTour/README.md

 Use ReactGrandTour to give  your users a quick tour around your application.
 Highlighting core features and screen regions along the way.

+> Disclaimer.
+Only thoroughly tested in Chromium based browsers so far.

 ## Demo

 [Demo](https://eitanelbaz.github.io/ReactGrandTour)